chrishokamp/zero-shot-ner-fine-tuning/README.md

 # Zero- to Few-Shot NER Fine Tuning Lab

-After this lab, you will know how to use open source datasets, zero shot NER models, general purpose LLM APIs, and open-source annotation interfaces to:
+After this lab, you will know how to use open source datasets, zero shot NER models, and open-source annotation interfaces to:

 - quickly bootstrap datasets for a specific task
 - define a entity type system, weakly annotate, and create evaluation datasets